JNicolas45/2338-FOLDER/Testplanoutline.md

 # Section 2: Plan
 ## Test Description

-Briefly describe what is being tested and any inputs needed for testing
+My and my team are looking for bugs/issues even if most are wacky, but considering this is an old game there is bound to be more than what we imagined.
+So for PC i'm testing AI pathfinding, the PC only duplication glitch, cinamatic cutscene bugs, Dying Light not running even though it is error on Steam, non-existent sound for a brief moment when joining a persons game, Briefly describe what is being tested and any inputs needed for testing

 ## Test Team

-Matthew and Angel, one is testing on the Playstation and the other is testing on the Xbox.
+Matthew and Angel, one is testing on the Playstation4  and the other is testing on the Xbox One.
 As stated since we're playing on different devices each of us may enocunter something different that the others can't be able to find or see.

 ## Milestones